 I don't see why everyone is hating on Growl, as Blaze Boy said, it is very useful in the early game.
 Mud Sport and Water Sport, on the other hand...

-Credit to cloneydew2000 for the sprites and ETH for the clock.
+Credit to cloneydew2000 for the sprites.

 Feint This "you-can-run-but-you-can't-hide" move is only recommended for catching Pelipper.